dagraham/plm-dgraham/README.md

 Some variant of this program has been used since 2014 to schedule tennis doubles matches for a group of around 30 players.
 Play takes place weekly on Tuesdays using as many courts as necessary and the schedules are made for a three months (one quarter) at a time.
 More recently, smaller Monday and Friday groups have been added using at most one court.
 The process involved these steps.

-- Obtain a list of the dates that each player cannot play.
+- Obtain a list of the dates that each player can play.
 - Randomly sort available players for each date into groups of 4 taking account of previous pairings.
 - From each group, randomly select a 'captain' taking account of previous selections.
 - Produce a "user friendly" version of the schedule organized both by date and by player.